GinnyMaive/mae.lol/src/new.md

 Meanwhile the world kept moving forward and getting worse, as was the style of the time.

-One basic and normal-feeling Wednesday I had a chat with a friend; she had just returned to work after quitting Twiatter (sic) when it got ruined by nazis and a billionaire, as was the style of the time.
+One basic and normal-feeling Wednesday I had a chat with a friend; she had just returned to work after quitting Twitter (sic) when it got ruined by a nazi billionaire, as is the style of the times.

 That evening I was bored and irritable.
 While epilating my chest for fun (I've been told most cis men do not own an epilator?), I decided I should delete my twitter and try out some other way to post short bits of textual nonsense.